 Most important was that the culture of Taos also provided Graham with a very special chance for his photographs to be made in the service of a charitable cause.
 The man who designed his house had recently founded an organization called “Men Engaged in Non-Violence.”
 Along with counseling, guidance, mentoring and gang resistance for youth at risk, the organization offers domestic violence rehabilitation.
 The organizers put together a proposal to the Taos newspaper to do a weekly portrait of people from all walks of life with the theme, “We’re M.E.N.
 Join us.”
 The goal was to make “Taos a safer, non-violent community”.
 Over ten years, Graham photographed more than 500 local people, from gardeners to senators.
 The results seen here run the gamut from a melancholic artist whose condition Graham’s portrait telegraphs by throwing his body out of focus (p.37), to the grin that has broken out on the lined, lived-in face of a portrait captioned simply, “Nonviolence Works, Taos, NM” (p.39).

 Graham made all four of the portraits of sadhus seen here in 2001 at a spiritual convocation called the Maha Kumbh Mela, which is held every 12 years on the Ganges River at Allahabad, India.
 To this event that dates back 2,000 years, many other pilgrims come in order to be blessed by the sadhu and gain wisdom from them.
 Graham tells me that according to “the holy text Vishnu Purana . . . to bathe in the Ganges during the Kumbh Mela washes away a person’s sins.”
-This purification in water is an aspect of the Kumbh Mela that must have a special appeal to the inveterate swimmer Graham.
 At the 2001 observance of the Kumbh Mela where Graham made these portraits, he reports, “70 million people came to bathe.
 It was the largest peaceful gathering of people in history.”